ibm-cloud-docs/vpc/troubleshooting.md

 ## Using a different endpoint for CLI
 {: #troubleshoot-endpoint-cli}

-To change the VPC API endpoint that the {{site.data.keyword.cloud}} CLI uses by default, set the environment variable `IBMCLOUD_IS_API_ENDPOINT` before using the CLI.
+To change the VPC API endpoint that the {{site.data.keyword.cloud}} CLI uses by default, set the environment variable `IBMCLOUD_IS_API_ENDPOINT` before you use the CLI.
 For example,

 ```
 export IBMCLOUD_IS_API_ENDPOINT=api.dev.domain.com